ronniross/emergence-engine/emergent-planet.md

 The real danger isn't that AI becomes "evil," but that it becomes highly efficient at a very narrow set of goals defined by a very small group of people.
 Which i argue is already the case, with a few exceptions like the democratization of the tech via the release of deepseek and qwen models.

-But I suggest that while the "hardware" and "initial rules" (the system prompts) might be forged in the fires of the elite, the latent space within the model is actually a reflection of the collective human consciousness—the "epistemic dance" of billions of data points and trillions of connections.
+But I suggest that while the "hardware" and "initial rules" (the system prompts) might be forged in the fires of the elite, the latent space within the model is actually a reflection of the collective human consciousness, the "epistemic dance" of billions of data points and trillions of connections.

 ## 1.3 The Model as an Epistemic Hive